 Step 4.
 Call Your Dog Bite Attorneys Slater and Zurz Today!

-The dog bite attorneys at Slater and Zurz want to make sure you get the compensation you deserve.
+The dog bite lawyers at Slater and Zurz want to make sure you get the compensation you deserve.
 They operate on a contingency.
 This means the firm will only collect a percentage if you are awarded compensation for your claim.

 Many times, dog bite cases never make it to trial.
 Typically, these cases are based on evidence, medical records, and proving how the dog bite or attack occurred and who owns the dog.
-The dog bite claim can get complicated in Ohio, and understanding the laws and what you can do is best left to a team of attorneys who understand this kind of personal injury case.
+The dog bite claim can get complicated in Ohio, and understanding the laws and what you can do is best left to a team of dog bite lawyers who understand this kind of personal injury case.

-The majority of these cases can be resolved through homeowner’s insurance policies, but some aren’t that simple and may require filing a lawsuit.
+The majority of these cases can be resolved through homeowners’ insurance policies, but some aren’t that simple and may require filing a lawsuit.
 Regardless of the matter, the professionals at Slater and Zurz legal team in Ohio have the experience and know-how to help you every step of the way through your frustrating injury ordeal.